paulhersch/home-config/README.md

 > I have stopped using awesomewm some time ago, so if you want to rip something out of there be warned, things
 > might not work

+Most of my configs are built by homemanager (global nix theme) but you can find that config in my nixdots repo.
+In this repo are config files for awesomewm and neovim.

-> [!INFO]
+> [!CAUTION]
 > If you want to use this, do so at Your own risk.
 Half of the stuff i built here works, don't blame me if
 > something broke Your system (unlikely but idk what y'all are doing) and don't open issues to ask for help,
 > I am not Your free tech support.

-Most of my configs are built by homemanager (global nix theme) but you can find that config in my nixdots repo.
-In this repo are config files for awesomewm and neovim.

 <details><summary>